wyattotto/README/README.md

 ## Description

-Use this programe to make ReadMes for your next project!
+Use this program to make ReadMes for your next project!

 ## Languages used